ESMValGroup/ESMValTool/doc/sphinx/source/user_guide2/install.rst

 * From the source code available at https://github.com/ESMValGroup/ESMValTool

-The next sections will detail the procedure to install ESMValTool from each of this channels
+The next sections will detail the procedure to install ESMValTool for each of this methods.

-The ESMValTool requires a Unix(-like) operating system

 Conda installation